 The facts are similar to those stated in the Miami-Dade and Broward County cases, except that the Plaintiffs in those cases are the Defendants in this case and the issues relate to sales and surtax.
-The Complaint further states that the Online Travel Companies retain the remainder of what they have charged their customers, including the difference between the tax calculated using the wholesale rate and what the tax would be if calculated using the retail rate actually paid by the customer.
+The complaint further states that the Online Travel Companies retain the remainder of what they have charged their customers, including the difference between the tax calculated using the wholesale rate and what the tax would be if calculated using the retail rate actually paid by the customer.

 Plaintiffs allege they are in doubt as to their right to receive their statutorily mandated share of sales tax on transient rental and filed an action for declaratory and supplemental relief and for a mandatory injunction.
 Plaintiffs request the Court to direct the Online Travel Companies, on a prospective basis, to calculate and collect the sales tax and surtax revenue due, based on the retail price paid by the customer for the hotel rooms purchased from the Online Travel Companies; declare, on a retrospective basis, that the Online Travel Companies owe the State the difference between the sales tax and surtax due, calculated using the wholesale price, and the sales tax and surtax due, using the retail price charged and collected from customers; create a common fund so that the State share and those of Leon County and other counties may be determined; and direct the Department of Revenue to assess, collect and distribute the amount of sales tax and surtax owed on a retrospective basis.
+On September 19, 2010, the Judge denied Defendants' motions to dismiss Leon County's Complaint.